Editor's note: The following is the transcript of a live interview with Chris Coryell. You can read the interview below or listen to the podcast.

 Megan Ellsworth: Yeah.

-Chris Coryell: It's, it's pretty impressive.
+Chris Coryell: It's pretty impressive.

 Megan Ellsworth: Wow.

-Chris Coryell: There's precision and excellence in everything that we do.
-So by the time a customer takes the keys to their new roof, we know exactly what they're gonna experience.
+Chris Coryell: We've got an amazing team and we have all these checks and balances to make sure that it's precise.
+There's precision and excellence in everything that we do.
+So by the time a customer takes the keys to their new roof, we know exactly what they're going to experience.
+And the peace of mind with Duro-Last and us, that's why they recognize it.
+That's why they give an award.

 Megan Ellsworth: That's awesome.